carbonplan/data-web/pages/data/zarr-access.md

 # Zarr

-We prefer the Zarr data format for storing our raster data products because it's simple, transparent, open, community-driven, and optimized for the cloud.
+We prefer the Zarr data format for storing our raster data products because it's simple, open, community-driven, and optimized for the cloud.

 Here's a code snippet showing how to open one of our Zarr stores from the [cmip6-downscaling](https://github.com/carbonplan/cmip6-downscaling) project using the [Xarray](https://docs.xarray.dev/en/stable/) Python library: